richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.6.5**
+Small touch ups.
+Added arrows to demo and did a test with padding for the slider.
+Updated to latest gulp plugin locally.

 **Version 1.6.4**
 Tweaked the feel of touch sliding.
 If sliding to the right or the left more than vertically scrolling is disabled.